 In addition, the CTC provides server and integration services for many other systems, including the Blackboard learning management system and the PowerFaids financial system.

 Network access is a combined effort of the CTC and Physical Plant.
 The Network Coordinator oversees the local area network and the wide area network.
 Ethernet ports are provided for faculty and staff across campus (and for students in residence hall rooms) and wireless access points deliver wireless Internet throughout campus.

 Telecommunication Services personnel support campus-wide voice mail, voice, and other communication services.

 Various support groups exist within the CTC.
 The New Development group is recreating the Student Information System on a new platform.
 The Mainframe Services group maintains and enhances the mainframe portion of the current Student Information System.
-The Web Content Manager maintains the FHSU website and provides website development training and support for university personnel.

 Additional services provided at the CTC include statistical consulting, optical mark recognition (mark sense) scanning, and test grading.